I am SO EXCITED to introduce you to my low carb peanut butter cookies!

 Yes, you can freeze them!
 I looooove to freeze cookies to enjoy another day without having to make them all over again!
 It’s the perfect treat when you get a cookie monster craving!

-These cookies are addictingly delicious on their own!!
-But if you’d like to mix things up a tad, here are some options:
+These low carb sweet snacks are addictingly delicious on their own!!
+But if you’d like to mix things up a tad, here are some healthy recipes options:

 Can I Substitute Peanut Butter for Another Flour?